Home Recipes Amish Potato Salad (Old-Fashioned Recipe)

 How Do You Make Amish Potato Salad?

-2. While the potatoes are cooling, boil the eggs and chop them up.
+2. Make the eggs.
+While the potatoes are cooling, boil the eggs and chop them up.

-4. Remove from heat and mix in the butter.
+4. Let the dressing cool.
+Remove it from the heat and mix in the butter.
 Allow the dressing to cool in the fridge.
-Mix in the mayonnaise.
+Once chilled, mix in the mayonnaise.

-6. Toss in the dressing and allow the salad to cool.
+6. Bring it all together.
+Toss in the dressing to the potatoes and allow the salad to cool.
 Potato salad tastes better the longer it chills, so try to let it rest in the fridge for 24 hours.

 Creamy Amish Potato Salad